An alternative way to discover Sydney

 Near the center is the Glebe district with the main street Glebe Point Road where you can find a lot of nice boutiques and cafes.
 It is an artistic and alternative neighborhood.
-Every Saturday there is market where you can have a delicious and inexpensive breakfast or lunch, get a massage and buy second-hand books and clothing.
+Every Saturday there is a market where you can have a delicious and inexpensive breakfast or lunch, get a massage, and buy second-hand books and clothing.

-Surry Hills is the foodie capital of Sydney, but there’s plenty more to the 2010 postcode than its never-ending supply of cafés and restaurants.
+Surry Hills is the foodie capital of Sydney, but there’s plenty more to the 2010 postcode than its never-ending supply of cafes and restaurants.
 Check out the top 10 things to see and do in this stylish inner-city suburb

 Leichhardt is the Italian district of Sydney.
 The many Italians who have emigrated to Sydney live here.
 You can eat delicious Italian ice cream or a real Italian pizza.

 Another beautiful beach is Store Beach.
-This beach can only be reached by boat and you will find yourself in a wonderfully quiet place.
+This beach can only be reached by boat, and you will find yourself in a wonderfully quiet place.
 You can rent a kayak in touristy Manly and arrive on this secret beach within 45 minutes.
-It is a perfect place to relax with friends, or even better alone!
+It is a perfect place to relax with friends or even better alone!